• Skip to primary navigation

 So give it a try.
 You’ll get the hang of it in short order.

 Note: I’m perfectly happy using this simple approach to salad dressing.
-But some people (ahem, The Carnivore) prefer more flavor from the salad dressing.
+But some people (ahem, the guy of the house) prefer more flavor from the salad dressing.
 In that case, you can add another dressing of choice.
 This will create an additional layer of flavor to the salad.

 Deliziosa!